 We continue to identify and develop non-nucleoside polymerase and protease inhibitors using the Company's proprietary structure-based drug design technology platform.
 In addition, we now have exclusive rights to norovirus protease inhibitors for use in humans obtained in the license from KSURF (see under Collaborations below).
-We expect to complete proof-of-concept animal study in the first half of 2021.
+We expect to select a preclinical lead in the first half of 2023.